GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I'm convinced that about half of what separates the successful entrepreneurs from the non-successful ones is pure perseverance.
-It is so hard.
+> ### Another danger is that commercial pressures of one sort or another will divert the attention of the best thinkers from real innovation to exploitation of the current fad, from prospecting to mining a known lode.
 >
-> ~ *Steve Jobs*
+> ~ *Dennis Ritchie*

 ---
 ## 🏎 Quick Facts